workflow4metabolomics/training-material/topics/metabolomics/tutorials/lcms-preprocessing/tutorial.md

 {: .question}

 When performing a grouping step, you construct a peak table.
-Even if this step may not be the final extraction step, you can take this opportunity to check how your peak table looks like at this point of the XCMS extraction.
+Even if this step may not be the final extraction step, you can take this opportunity to check how your peak table looks at this point of the XCMS extraction.
 For this, you need to set the 'Get the Peak List' option to `Yes` as done in this tutorial hands-on.
 This option generates two additional tables:
 - a data matrix (xset.merged.group.dataMatrix.tsv) with intensities for each ion and each sample;
 - a variable metadata file (xset.merged.group.variableMetadata.tsv) with information concerning the ions.